What’s the process?

 We won’t insist on sitting still or being quiet.
 We’re going to recognize that there are challenges inherent to a mind and body that don’t stay still — while we also look for, practice and praise the positives in that aspect.

-It often requires some reframing, especially for parents: it’s no longer a burdensome diagnosis, but a learning style that’s just as good and valid as any other.
+It often requires some reframing: it’s no longer a burdensome diagnosis, but a learning style that’s just as good and valid as any other.
 It just takes a few extra tricks to put it to best use.